Kyleh2420/ESE224-MidtermProject/README.md

    * I haven't touched anything with the difficulty yet.
 I have no idea how to implement it.
    * One idea I had was to modify the number of steps per floor (Also modifying the probability statistics with it), but that seems like a lot of work.
    * Another is modifying the enemy's attack, but that's also a lot of work.
 Also kind of unfair.
+   * Vincent - I was thinking we can do something where depending on the difficulty we can add a multiplier to the health and damage.
+For example on ez, it will just be 1x for everthing but for medium, we can do 80% health.
+Then for hard we can do enemy damage is 1.10 times more on top of the 80% health.
 * Finish up implementing possible random scenerios and enemies, add more weapons etc.
    * Tell the story!
 Include dev notes, char development, char senses (Visual, smell, etc).
 See the reference game below.
 * Possible memory leak when reading in empty file
 * Implement organ collection system (Defeating an enemy nets +1 on the score, must have +7 on the scoreboard to "Win" the game)
+* Vincent - do we need organ system.
+If not id say forget about it for now
 * Potions/Increase Max HP using the store to buy items
 * Reformat user interface/Comments
 * BALANCE THE FUCKING GAME YOU FUCK WHY AM I DYING BECUASE OF A BRICK TO THE FACE